botanicus/data.blog/posts/2019-06-17-hello-world/post.md

 I hope to improve that by writing regularly.

 And what I'm going to write about?
 Anything from my life.
-I'm interested in spirituality and minimalism a lot
+I'm interested minimalism and spirituality a lot, living low-tech lifestyle and being happy in the craziness of modern world.